WIKI2020/FacePose_pytorch/README.md

 # FacePose_pytorch

-The pytorch implement of the head pose estimation(yaw,roll,pitch) with SOTA performance in real time.Easy to deploy, easy to use, and high accuracy.
+The pytorch implement of the head pose estimation(yaw,roll,pitch) and emotion detection with SOTA performance in real time.Easy to deploy, easy to use, and high accuracy.Solve all problems of face detection at one time.(极简，极快，高效是我们的宗旨)

 ## Update Log

-[2020/09/14]congratulate!
+[2020/11]congratulate!
 The algorithm has been applied to the following two products: online education for children, which is used to identify whether children listen carefully; on-site meeting or school classroom, to judge the quality of speech.

+The head angle, especially the accuracy of facial emotion recognition, has reached the world's top level(欢迎比对，测试不准的留言怼我).
+However, for some reasons, we only open source prediction code.

-We will release the ultra-high precision model in October or November.
+We will release the ultra-high precision model in future(Including angles and emotion).
 If you need, please add a github star and leave email, I will send it to you separately.
 ![image](https://github.com/WIKI2020/FacePose_pytorch/blob/master/img/y1.jpg)
 ![image](https://github.com/WIKI2020/FacePose_pytorch/blob/master/img/y2.jpg)